PGY1 Ambualatory care HIV

 UC Davis Health PGY1 Residency Learning Experiences:

 The residency learning experiences will primarily be divided into block rotations and longitudinal learning experiences.
-The majority of rotations will be 4 weeks in duration.
+Most rotations will be 4 weeks in duration.
 Rotation schedules will be determined based on availability and resident interests and will be designed to include all required CAGOs as well as a variety of clinical experiences and environments.
-A minimum of 8 months will be spent in direct patient care experiences.
+A minimum of 2/3 of the residency will be spent in direct patient care experiences.
 Rotation schedules will be adjusted and updated quarterly, in conjunction with preparing the updated development plan.

 Required Learning Experience